damonallison/swift-fundamentals/Documentation/auto-layout.md

 * To enable safe area, enable "Safe Area Layout Guides" in Interface Builder info tab (Cmd-Opt-1).

 * Avoid using "Left" and "Right" Auto Layout Attributes.
 Use `Leading` and `Trailing` instead.

+* Horizontal constraints - typically use a 0 point constraint to the layout margins.

+* Vertical constraints
+  * If the view extends under the bars (scroll views) typically constrain to the topMargin / bottomMargin.
+If you use UIScrollViews, you'll typically have to set `contentInset` and `scrollIndicatorInsets`.
+  * If the view does *not* extend under the bars, constrain to the top/bottom `layoutGuide`.

+* When programmatically instantiating views, set `translatesAutoresizingMaskIntoConstraints` to `NO`.
+When you add your own constraints, they conflict with the autoresizing constraints.

 ## Questions